-Miranda Lambert Gets Revenge On Blake Shelton But It Backfired?
+Miranda Lambert Gets Revenge On Blake Shelton, But It Backfired?

-Miranda Lambert and Blake Shelton have already moved on with their new partner after their divorce – with the songstress dating Anderson East and her ex-husband dating Gwen Stefani.
+Miranda Lambert and Blake Shelton have already moved on with their new partner after their divorce, with the songstress dating Anderson East and her ex-husband dating Gwen Stefani.
 However, that doesn’t mean that they have forgotten about their past.
-It seems that the 33-year-old country belle still wants to get revenge from the 40-year-old TV personality; and she finally got it during the recent Academy of Country Music Awards.
+It seems that the 33-year-old country belle still wants to get revenge on the 40-year-old TV personality, and she finally got it during the recent Academy of Country Music Awards.

 The Pistol Annies member won the Album Of The Year award at the ACMs for The Weight Of These Wings.
-Any country musician would dream of getting this recognition and it was Lambert who snagged the award.
+Any country musician would dream of getting this recognition, and it was Lambert who snagged the award.
 According to Hollywood Life, she turned to her boyfriend to give him a kiss and hug after her name was called.

 It seems that the PDA isn’t enough to get revenge at Shelton.
 She slightly dissed him by thanking her supporters who have shared her heartbreak.
 And everyone knows that this was caused by her divorce from her ex-husband.
 Watch Miranda’s acceptance speech shared by ACM Awards on Twitter below: